leonp/jekyll-tachyons/README.md

-# jbase
+# Jekyll Tachyons

-jbase is a base Jekyll theme that:
+Jekyll Tachyons is a base Jekyll theme that:

 - Imports Tachyons modules as SASS files
 - Inlines styles
 - Minimises HTML

 You can choose which Tachyons modules to include in your styles by adding them to or removing them from the `_includes\style.scss` file.
-Or, simply keep the full list and comment out any you don't want to import by preceding them with `\\`.
+Or, simply keep the full list and comment out any you don't want.

 The Tachyons modules live in the `_sass` directory, along with 2 additional SASS files: